-You’ll begin the course by building your knowledge in subjects like grammar, literary theory, and Western literature.
+You’ll begin the course by building your knowledge in subjects like grammar, literary theory, and the Western Canon.
 As well as these specialist English topics, you’ll learn educational theories and skills to help you grow as a teacher.
 And you’ll study modules to help you with university study and establishing educational values.
 Your first school professional practice placement will introduce you to lessons and wider issues like child development.

 Beginning Language Study

 Establishing Educational Values for Schools and Learners

 Module code: SEC1001